 When researching lodging options for the Guyana Rupunini, the hammock in a benab for $10.00 immediately stood out.
-The Oasis near the Rock View Lodge in Annai, has this option for those passing through on the Georgetown-Lethem Road.
+The Oasis near the Rock View Lodge in Annai, offers this option for those passing through on the Georgetown-Lethem Road.

 Lodging is not cheap in Guyana.
 Even guesthouses can run $20.00 with hotels running anywhere from $50.00 to $150.00 a night.
 I spent $180.00 the night before at Rock View Lodge which included a guide, three meals, and use of a swimming pool, but even with those amenities it was still très chère.
 After this recent lack of economy, I needed a budget option for a night, so I jumped on the hammock option.